-The virus has been registered for the first time in 2014 when Gozi-ISFB code got leaked.
+The trojan was registered for the first time in 2014 when the Gozi-ISFB code got leaked.
 Since then, Ursnif has been evolving and becoming more powerful, which lead it to become one of the top used banking trojans today.

-Ursnif is a dangerous malware that can collect system activity of the victims, record keystrokes, as well as keep track of network traffic and browser activity.
+Ursnif Trojan is a dangerous malware that can collect the system activity of the victims, record keystrokes, and keep track of network traffic and browser activity.
 The malware stores the data in an archive before sending it to the C2.

 The malware uses malicious Microsoft Office documents to get into the users’ machine and requires macros to be activated.
-Once opened, the document will prompt the user into enabling macros.
-If the user plays along with the instruction, the malware drops a VB script into the temp directory of current user, upon which it is automatically decoded and the malicious payload is downloaded.
+Once opened, the document will prompt the user to enable macros.
+If the user plays along with the instruction, the malware drops a VB script into the temp directory of the current user, upon which it is automatically decoded, and the malicious payload is downloaded.

 Interestingly, the malware terminates execution if it detects that it’s being launched on a virtual machine.
-This precaution is implemented by hackers in order to complicate the analysis process and, hopefully, prevent the effective development of countermeasures.
+Hackers implement this precaution technique in order to complicate the analysis process and, hopefully, prevent the effective development of countermeasures.